itxjobe/samsungdebloat/canta-lists/README.md

-# Canta Import Lists
+# Canta Import Presets

-Package lists formatted for import into Canta app.
+Package presets in JSON format for import into Canta app.

 ## How to Use

-1. Download the `.txt` file you want to your phone
+1. Download the `.json` preset file you want to your phone
 2. Open Canta app
-3. Menu > Import (if available) OR manually search for each package
+3. Tap the menu (⋮) > Import Preset
+4. Select the downloaded JSON file
-4. Review the packages that will be removed
+5. Review the packages that will be imported
+6. Select/deselect packages as needed
-5. Confirm removal
+7. Confirm removal

-## Available Lists
+## Available Presets

-### conservative.txt
+### conservative.json
 **Safest option** - Removes obvious bloatware only

 Includes: